Naugahyde: Marketing

 A marketing campaign of the 1960s and 1970s asserted facetiously that Naugahyde was obtained from the skin of an animal called a "Nauga".
 The claim became an urban myth.
 The campaign emphasized that, unlike other animals, which must typically be slaughtered to obtain their hides, Naugas can shed their skin without harm to themselves.
-The Nauga doll, a squat, horned monster with a wide, toothy grin, became popular in the 1960s and is still sold today.
+The Nauga doll, a squat, horned monster with a wide, toothy grin, became popular in the 1960s and was still sold as of January 2023.